Stipend Programs

 Please click here for more information about this program.

-The PBH MSW Training Program is funded by the and managed in partnership with San Jose State University (SJSU) as part of a statewide behavioral health workforce development initiative.
+• The Public Behavioral Health MSW Training Program is funded by the and managed in partnership with San Jose State University (SJSU) as part of a statewide behavioral health workforce development initiative.
 This program seeks to better prepare MSW students to provide effective, evidence-based behavioral health care in publicly funded programs and settings, proactively support the integration of behavioral health care services with and within other public services and systems, and enhance the retention and development of MSWs in public behavioral health programs and settings.

 This training program is open to currently enrolled MSW students who are in good academic standing, matched with practicum placements for the training year at sites that receive public funding to provide behavioral health care services, and are not receiving funding support from any other HCAI-administered training or scholarship program.
-MSW students can apply and be accepted to the training program for one academic year at a time.
+Announcements regarding the application process will be made to currently enrolled ÂÌñ»»ÆÞ MSW students in spring for the following academic year.

 Please click here for more information about this program.

-California Title IV-E Education Program
+• California Title IV-E Education Program

 The provides professional education and monetary support to graduate social work students who intend to pursue or continue a career in the field of public child welfare.
 The program is funded through a federal grant from the Title IV-E Social Security Act.